hyperium/hyper/examples/README.md

 * [`send_file`](send_file.rs) - A server that sends back content of files using tokio_fs to read the files asynchronously.

+* [`state`](state.rs) - A webserver showing basic state sharing among requests.
+A counter is shared, incremented for every request, and every response is sent the last count.

 * [`upgrades`](upgrades.rs) - A server and client demonstrating how to do HTTP upgrades (such as WebSockets or `CONNECT` tunneling).

 * [`web_api`](web_api.rs) - A server consisting in a service that returns incoming POST request's content in the response in uppercase and a service that call that call the first service and includes the first service response in its own response.